GlobedGD/globed2/docs/server-events.md

     // This function encodes the event struct into bytes that will be sent to other users
-    // Encoding is unspecified, i.e. this can return a utf-8 string or binary data, or nothing std::vector<uint8_t> encode() const {
+    // Encoding is unspecified, i.e. this can return a utf-8 string or binary data, or nothing
+    // This function may be omitted, but then `send()` will be inaccessible std::vector<uint8_t> encode() const {
         dbuf::ByteWriter wr;
         wr.writeI32(this->playerId);